Gandhi 3.0 Retreat: January 15-19, 2020

-What: From Jan 18th to Jan 22nd, 50 love warriors are convening around 100th anniversary of the Gandhi Ashram in India.
+What: From Jan 15th to Jan 19th, 50 love warriors are convening around Gandhi's 150th anniversary at the Gandhi Ashram in India.
 Established leaders, community organizers and change-makers from all over the world will collectively hold a simple idea -- if diverse people can all hold space with a focus on inner transformation, something may shift in the matrix of our inter-connection and create a field for radically innovative solutions for today's challenges.

 Gandhi 3.0: In the times of Gandhi, social action organized in one-to-many formation.
 One Gandhi and many of us.
 His successor, Vinoba Bhave, came along and built a stronger network by walking across India and cultivating one-to-one connections.
 Along the way, he also pointed to what was emerging: "What rises up like a fountain, will return in the form of many distributed drops."
 That's exactly what we're seeing now.
 We call it Gandhi 3.0, where Gandhi stands for the age-old principle of leading with inner transformation and 3.0 represents the many-to-many networks that are popularized by the modern-day Internet.
 In a sense, it's a bridge from the Internet to the Inner-Net.

-History: Last January, we hosted a deeply moving Gandhi 3.0 retreat, with leaders from 14 countries.
-It was powerful beyond description, really.
+History: In recent years, we hosted a handful of Gandhi 3.0 retreats, with leaders from over a dozen countries.
+They were deeply moving -- powerful beyond description, really.
 People had flown in from around the world.
-One person had offices in 41 countries; another had spoken to crowds of 100 thousand; one had worked with 8 US presidents; another was from a royal family.
+One person had offices in 41 countries; another had spoken to crowds of 100 thousand; one had worked with 8 US presidents; another was a Nobel Peace laureate; another from a royal family.
 Yet everyone came without an agenda, trusting in the strength of deep relationships.
 That set the field for a profound ripple effect.
 And it has inspired us to host the Gandhi 3.0 retreat again this year.

 Who: this retreat is by invitation only.
-Last year's guests included global inspirations from remarkable Gandhians to Japan's royalty to a revered Buddhist monk from Australia.
+Past guests included global inspirations from remarkable Gandhians to Japan's royalty to a revered Buddhist monk from Australia.
 A gift-economy rickshaw driver from India could be found sitting next to Obama's general counsel who drafted the Iraqi and Afghani constitution.
+A Japanese spiritual leader next to a Hawaiian elder and martial arts master.
+A former CEO of a multi-billion company taking a walk with Nobel Peace laureate.
+A senior Western Buddhist nun admiring the creativity of a Nepalese artist.
 A philanthropist who had a personal practice giving thousand dollars a day, spoke of a priceless t-shirt while another businessman cried "first tears in 35 years".
 Community organizers from Spain to Vietnam to Austria were humming songs with a globe-trotting kindness rapper.
 The magic continues on, but what brought everyone together was an unwavering alignment with compassion as an organizing principle for life.

 Where: at a beautiful and serene campus on the outskirts of Ahmedabad (Gujarat, India).
 It was a space built by a legendary social entrepreneur, Ishwar Patel.
 The week will also feature various events at the Gandhi Ashram, and other immersions with the local culture.